-Anonymous asked: loser?
+Anonymous said: loser?

 you’re the one who followed me

-Anonymous asked: what is my name
+Anonymous said: what is my name

 i’m not sure how to answer that. for one thing, your name is a way for people to identify you. in this case, your name is anonymous because that’s the only information i have about you. on the other hand, what’s in a name? a rose by any other name would smell just as sweet. so i could call you jeff, tim, or shelby. either way that doesn’t change who you are.